 Why is it that we can talk about lunations, nodes, and eclipses in the same article?
 They are all celestial measurements based on the Moon's orbit around the Earth.
 The transiting lunation cycle is complete each month and begins at the time of the New Moon, when the Sun and Moon are occupying the same degree of the sign of the zodiac, or conjunct one another on the ecliptic.
-For example, the New Moon in March 1994 occurred on the 12th at 21° Pisces.
+For example, there was a New Moon on January 27, 2017 at 8° Aquarius.

-The following New Moon was on April 10 at 21° Aries.
-Since the lunation cycle lasts 27-1/2 days, we have a New Moon every month.
+The following New Moon (which was a solar eclipse) was on February 26 at 8° Pisces.
+Since the lunation cycle lasts approximately 29 days, we have a New Moon every month.
 The New Moon is associated with beginnings (albeit in darkness) and a new infusion of potential.
 A good technique to use with your chart is to observe where the New Moon falls, i.e., what house is it in?
 Are there any planets at that degree or within close aspect to it?
-For example, if you have 21° of Pisces in the 3rd house with natal Saturn there as well, you may be able to harness the renewing and initiating energy of the New Moon in your mental state (or your environment and communications), and cultivate an essential Saturnine quality as well.
+For example, if you have 8° Aquarius in the 3rd house with natal Saturn there as well, you may be able to harness the renewing and initiating energy of the New Moon in your mental state (or your environment and communications), and cultivate an essential Saturnine quality as well.

 Look to the house positions where the subsequent New Moons fall to see in what general area you can begin again in during that month.
 As always, the angles of the chart are particularly sensitive, as well as any planet placed within 3° of the exact degree.
 But, even in a house that contains no planets, the New Moon will open fresh possibilities according to the house in which it falls.
 As with other cycles, start to watch the lunation cycle yourself and see what happens – how do you feel?
 Can you experience a beginning – again, a new start at the time of the New Moon, especially in relation to the house where it occurs?

 The Full Moon is the time each month when the Sun and Moon are 180° apart on the ecliptic, always about 14 days after the New Moon.
-For example, the Full Moon in March 1994 was on the 27th when the Sun was at 6° Aries and the Moon was at 6° Libra; the next Full Moon was April 25 at 5° Scorpio.
+For example, the Full Moon in February was on the 10th when the Sun was at 22° Aquarius and the Moon was at 22° Leo; the next Full Moon was March 12 at 22° Virgo.
 Notice that the Full Moon location is given for the position of the Moon herself at that time; the Sun will always be at the exact opposite degree of the zodiac.
 As a teaching aid, watch the Full Moon's positions in your chart in the same way as the New Moon, but now you can expect something to visibly, or somewhat dramatically, come to a head or come into your awareness (remember that we can see at night at the Full Moon), again relative to house position and any planets that the lunation touches directly or by close aspect.
 Since the Full Moon is always the opposition point between the Sun and Moon, relationships to others are often highlighted at the Full Moon as well.

 Although the lunation cycle proceeds from New to Full to New Moon again every month, when certain astronomical conditions exist along with the lunation we have the appearance of an eclipse.
 The word eclipse is derived from the Greek word meaning to fail, to omit or to abandon; in this case, there is the obscuring of one celestial body by another.
 At the time of a solar (New Moon) eclipse, the Moon is between the Earth and the Sun, and the Sun's light is (partially or totally) obscured.
 If the eclipse is visible from where we are, we will see it in daylight, when the Sun is above the horizon.
 We will see the darkening of the Sun's light, the Moon's crescent shadowing across his face, the Moon eclipsing or obscuring the Sun's energy.
 If it is a total solar eclipse, the Sun will disappear completely, a rare and awesome sight.